Skip to content

 Laying the groundwork for culturally competent engagement

 Recruiting families of color requires much more than getting them to make an initial inquiry.
-Black, Indigenous, and Latinx families have experienced repeated harm caused by the systemic racism in our child welfare systems.
-It makes sense that prospective resource parents from these communities may be wary of engaging with our agencies.
-As a result, our agencies must demonstrate to families of color from the start that we will respect them, support them, and treat them fairly.
+Our agencies must demonstrate to families of color from the start that we will respect them, support them, and treat them fairly.
 The following steps can help you lay the foundation for culturally competent engagement and support of families of color.

-• Understand the history of systemic racism in our national child welfare system—and in your community specifically.
+• Understand the history of racism in our national child welfare system—and in your community specifically.
 Though most child welfare professionals know that Black, Indigenous, and Latinx children are disproportionately represented in foster care, many don’t learn about the specific legacy of harm the child welfare system has caused.
 Educate yourself and your staff about how families of color have been—and continue to be—treated by your child welfare system.
 You can start learning about systemic racism in child welfare in this article from Fordham Law Review

 • Familiarize yourself with current racial disproportionality and outcome disparities in your area and around the country.
 The National Center for Juvenile Justice has a dashboard on the disproportionality rates for children of color in foster care where you can begin your research on your region.